Miracle Man (The X-Files): Plot

 In 1983, a young boy, Samuel Hartley, appears at the scene of a car accident and pushes his way past an emergency crew.
 He opens a body bag and commands the severely burnt cadaver inside to "rise up and heal."
 Samuel's father, Calvin, convinces a fireman to let him continue.
 The body inside the bag comes alive, grabbing Samuel's hand.

-Ten years later, Dana Scully shows Fox Mulder a videotape of a religious service led by the now-grown Samuel (Scott Bairstow), who has become an evangelical faith healer for a ministry run by Calvin.
+Eleven years later, Dana Scully shows Fox Mulder a videotape of a religious service led by the now-grown Samuel (Scott Bairstow), who has become an evangelical faith healer for a ministry run by Calvin.
 The video shows a supposed healing which later left the follower dead.
 The agents travel to Clarksville, Tennessee, where they attend a service featuring an enthusiastic sermon by Leonard Vance, the man whom Samuel raised from the dead a decade earlier.
 The agents learn from Calvin that Samuel has gone missing.

 Samuel eventually turns up drunk at a local bar, his faith shaken by the death.
 He is taken into custody.
 The agents doubt his ability, but he is able to convince Mulder that he knows the latter has lost a sister—Samantha—at a young age.
 Mulder has been seeing visions of Samantha, and continues to see them.
 At Samuel's bail hearing, the courtroom fills with a swarm of locusts, which Samuel claims is a sign of God's wrath against him.

 Once he is released, Samuel returns to his ministry and attempts to heal a woman in a wheelchair.
 However, she suffers a seizure and dies, which leads to Samuel's second arrest.
 An autopsy reveals the woman died of cyanide poisoning, while Mulder and Scully find evidence that the swarm of locusts, which were actually common grasshoppers, was guided by someone to the courtroom through the building's ventilation system.
 Mulder believes Samuel to be innocent.
 However, the local sheriff, Maurice Daniels, allows two of his men to beat Samuel to death in his cell.

 At his home, Vance is confronted by a ghostly vision of Samuel, who accuses him of betraying the church and perpetrating the murders.
 Vance confesses and blames his bitterness at having been resurrected with such a scarred and deformed visage.
 Mulder and Scully, who have been able to trace a large purchase of grasshoppers to Vance, arrive to find the man dying of cyanide poisoning from his own glass of water.
 He confesses to the agents before falling dead.

 As the agents prepare to finish work on the case, they receive a phone call and learn that Samuel's body has gone missing from the morgue, and witnesses have seen him walking around, badly bruised.
 Meanwhile, Daniels is arrested by one of his deputies for questioning by the district attorney over Samuel's death.
 As Mulder and Scully leave Tennessee, Samuel's ministry closes down, and Mulder sees one last vision of his missing sister before he gets into his car.